Written by on . Last updated July 10th, 2026.

 Earthquake Summary

-The earthquake struck on land in Japan, 5 kilometer (3 mi) northwest of Noda in Chiba.
-The center of this earthquake had an intermediate depth of 72 km.
+The earthquake struck on land in Japan, 2 kilometer (1 mi) southwest of Koga in Ibaraki.
+The center of this earthquake had a quite shallow depth of 64 km.
+Shallow earthquakes usually have a larger impact than earthquakes deep in the earth.

 Date and Time: Jun 16, 2026 19:46 (Tokyo Time)